Tips for Replying To email

 4. Set up the email accounts to automatically sort and place each account into a separate folder.
 This will keep the correspondence organized and it will help you to stay focused in each department.

 The invention of the Internet and email is a blessing to mankind.
-Use it to increase your business, make more money, and keep your business relations active.
+Use it to communicate effectively.

 That’s The Way I See It!